Michael Fisch

 Michael Fisch’s Leadership & Governance

-As CEO, Michael leads the firm’s strategic direction, is a member of its investment committee and is focused on an award-winning culture.
+As CEO, Michael leads the firm’s strategic direction, is a member of the Investment Committee and is focused on the Firm’s award-winning culture.
 His experience in private equity and governance has made him a sought-after speaker and commentator on the private equity industry and general economic policy issues.

 He has also served on numerous private and nonprofit boards, advising organizations on strategy, governance, investment, and long-term growth.